ilyavorobiev/atom-docs/README.md

-# atom-docs
+# Atom Docs
-Documentation for Github Atom Editor
+Documentation for Github Atom Editor and Atom Shell